The Canadian Code of Advertising Standards

 Administratively Resolved Complaints Involving Clauses 1 and 3

-In all cases involving acknowledged or adjudicated Code infractions in retail advertising, the advertiser must, in
+In all Clause 1 and/or 3 cases involving acknowledged or adjudicated Code infractions in retail advertising, the advertiser must,

-addition to withdrawing or appropriately amending the advertisement, undertake appropriate corrective action by providing
+in addition to withdrawing or "appropriately amending the advertisement", undertake appropriate corrective action by providing a

-a correction advertisement that appears in consumer-oriented media addressed to the same consumers to whom the original
+"correction advertisement" or a "correction notice" that (i) appears in consumer-oriented media addressed to the same consumers to

 Council Hearing and Decision